“Oh, that’s not how your team tracks it?”

-To get started, all you need is some data, so we’ve provided some sample data and step-by-step instructions to help you dive in.
+To get started, all you need is some data.
+We’ve provided some sample data and step-by-step instructions to help you dive in.

 For this exercise, you can use that clean, secure dataset with fake customer transaction data or practice on your own private data instead.
 (Need a quick refresher on how to connect your data to data.world?
 This tutorial can help.)

 If you’re using your own data, there are a few things to keep in mind:

 This makes your data flexibly repurposable for other projects and analysis later on.
 You can securely share this dataset with others on your team so they can explore data.world’s new matching capabilities in their own test projects.
 (Or connect your dataset to your own data project to analyze a pressing business question.)

 Right now, we can match against a number of common categories, and we expect this list to grow quickly.
 Don’t see what you need?
 Have internal catalogues (like product codes) or industry-specific fact tables and ontologies (like medical codes) that you’d love to leverage instead?
 Let us know.